Dreadzone: History

 Between 1998 and 2001, the Dreadzone sound system hosted the Dubwiser club night at Notting Hill Arts Club.
 During that time Roberts and Bran set up a studio together and recorded and released their fourth album, Sound, which featured Brinsley Forde and MC Spee.
 In 2000, MC Spee joined as a second vocalist.
 The album was released on the independent Rufflife label.

 In 2001, Ben Balafonic joined, replacing Tim Bran.
-During the following years, Greg, Ben, Spee, Earl, and Steve Roberts recorded and released the fifth studio album, Once Upon a Time, in 2005, on the independent Functional label run by Biff Mitchell.
+During the following years, Greg Roberts, Balafonic, Spee, Sixteen, and Steve Roberts recorded and released the fifth studio album, Once Upon a Time, in 2005, on the independent Functional label run by Biff Mitchell.
 The band also recorded, along with Leo Williams, the Live at Sunrise album released on Functional.
 In August 2006, Balafonic left the group.
 On 26 October 2006, Dreadzone guitarist Steve Roberts, the brother of Greg Roberts, died.

 In 2007, the band were joined by new members Chris Compton and Chris Oldfield (DJ and lighting designer) and returned to touring.
 In 2007 and 2008, they played gigs and festivals across the UK and Europe, and signed to a new management company in 2008.
 In 2010, the band released their sixth studio album, Eye on the Horizon, on their own label Dubwiser.

 In 2011, a compilation album was released by Dubwiser Records entitled The Good the Bad and the Dread: The Best of Dreadzone.
-That same year Greg and Leo were part of the Big Audio Dynamite reunion tour playing shows and festivals in Europe and USA.
+That same year, Roberts and Williams were part of the Big Audio Dynamite reunion tour playing shows and festivals in Europe and US.

 In 2012, the band recorded their seventh studio album in Mick Jones' studio, with Tim Bran returning as musician and co-producer.
 James 'Bazil' Bainbridge joined the group, replacing Chris Oldfield.

 In 2013, a new album, Escapades, was released.
-In the same year, Dreadzone celebrated twenty years as a band with a short film about their history.
+In the same year, Dreadzone celebrated 20 years as a band with a short film about their history.
 A single, "Too Late", featuring Mick Jones, was released.

 In 2016, a new album was recorded, and released as Dread Times in February 2017, and included contributions from Don Letts.

+In 2022, guitarist Blake Roberts, son of Greg Roberts, joined the band.